How to police your boundaries without raising hackles

-The power and beauty of positive reinforcement
+The power of positive reinforcement

 “I wouldn’t call myself an expert on positive reinforcement to influence behavior” is what I’m expected to say here.